 In this book, you get more of a glimpse of Martin Rhodes which I preferred to the first book.
 I also liked how the first story linked to the first with various twists and turns in the plot line.
 I really didn’t want to stop reading this book, but alas every story comes to an end eventually.

 #5 Say Your Prayers by Thomas Fincham

-After reading Close Your Eyes and Cross Your Heart I had to continue the series by reading Say Your Prayers, the third book in the series.
-Again this continues where the last book finished and brought together the various fragments from the first two books in the series, whilst still allowing for more twists and turns.
+After reading Close Your Eyes and Cross Your Heart I had to continue the series by reading Say Your Prayers.
+The third book in the series.
+Again, this continues where the last book finished and brought together the various fragments from the first two books, whilst still allowing for more twists and turns.

 Have you read any of the above?
 Have you been reading any good crime books recently?

 Looking for other books to read?
 Check out My Top Holiday Reads!